hungabal/symfonyruhabolt/README.md

 Adatbázis migrációhoz fájl, kérni fogja a fájl nevét majd megint enter (php fájlban adunk hozzá plusz mezőket):
 - php bin/console make:entity

+###5.
+Alap parancsok:

+    {{ ... }}, used to display the content of a variable or the result of evaluating an expression;
+    {% ... %}, used to run some logic, such as a conditional or a loop;
+    {# ... #}, used to add comments to the template (unlike HTML comments, these comments are not included in the rendered page).